 Going to university usually involves getting into some sort of debt.
 Not all debt is problem debt, so it is important to understand when you might need help to deal with your debts and what your options are.
 Also, some debts are more important than others.
 This is because if you do not pay, you could lose your home, be disconnected from an essential supply such as gas or electricity, or be sent to prison.
 These are called priority debts.
 Common examples include rent arrears, council tax arrears and gas or electricity arrears with your current supplier.
 It is important to use the money you have for your creditors to make agreements to pay these debts first.

 Other debts are called non-priority debts.
 This is because the creditors do not have extra powers to make you pay.
 For example, they cannot take your home.
 Common examples include credit cards, bank loans and some overdrafts.
 In the following sections, we have explained where certain debts may need to be treated as priorities.
 If you are unsure whether to treat a debt as a priority or if you need help and guidance about how to make offers of repayment, contact us for advice.

 Complete a budget

 Do a budget and work out what you can afford to repay to your debts.
-Use our self-help pack to work out a budget and understand your options.
-Contact us for advice.
+Use Your budget to help you complete a budget online which you can save and print.

 If you need time to get debt advice and find a debt solution, you may want to consider applying for breathing space.
 Breathing space will stop most types of enforcement, and also stop most creditors applying interest and charges, for 60 days.